sofakid/libxylem/README.md

 Step 4: `python renderTracks.py`
 --------------------------------
-Video rendering is slow and single-threaded with blender, so we start a bunch of blenders to render the track videos.
+Video rendering is slow and with blender it's single-threaded, so we start a bunch of blenders to render the track videos.
 This number is calculated as 75% of the number of cores (real or hyper).

 When this step is done, the track videos will be concatenated with ffmpeg into a full album video. (this step is very fast)